jesusnavaso/hello-rabbit-java/README.md

 rabbitmqctl list_queues
 ```

-**NOTE: try to reuse this container as much as possible.** The effect of following commands will only persist as long as you keep
+**NOTE: try to reuse this container as much as possible.** The effect of following commands will only persist
-on using the same container.
+as long as you keep using the same container.

-To be able to see the message, you will need `rabbitmqadmin`, and for that you will need `python` and `curl`:
+To be able to see the messages, you will need `rabbitmqadmin`, and for that you will need `python` and `curl`.
+Therefore, while still inside the container, run:
 ```bash
 apt update
 apt install python3 curl